sandy9999/pctf_20/Forensics and Steg/Up can be Down/writeup.md

 Enter Passphrase: avium
 wrote extracted data to "flag.txt"
 $ cat flag.txt
 Congrats!
-This was way too wasy :P
+This was way too easy :P

 This is the key: